 Social Service Administration

-The University of Chicago Department of Physical Education and Athletics' report for the Equity in Athletics Disclosure Act is available, upon request, from the Department at 5530 South Ellis Avenue, Chicago, IL 60637, 773-702-7684.
+The University of Chicago Department of Athletics & Recreation's report for the Equity in Athletics Disclosure Act is available, upon request, from the Department at 5530 South Ellis Avenue, Chicago, IL 60637, 773-702-7684.

 The Office of the University Registrar maintains statistical information about students including student graduation/completion rates, retention and transfer-out rates as well as the diversity of the student body.
-The information is on the web at: http://registrar.uchicago.edu/statistics
+This information is provided to the Integrated Postsecondary Education Data System (IPEDS) and is available on the web at: https://registrar.uchicago.edu/data-reporting/student-disclosures/.

 Information about the plans of College students after graduation can be found at: https://careeradvancement.uchicago.edu/content/historical-undergraduate-outcomes

-For information regarding employment and post-graduate enrollment plans of graduate and professional students, please contact the Office of Career Advancement at 1212 East 59th Street, Chicago, IL 60637, 773-702-7040.
+For information regarding employment and post-graduate enrollment plans of graduate and professional students, please contact UChicagoGRAD at 773-834-2093.

 Directory information such as a student’s name, address, e-mail address, photograph, and phone number may be released without consent unless the student has requested the information be withheld.